Harry-027/DocuMind/README.md

 git clone https://github.com/Harry-027/DocuMind
 # Change the directory
 cd DocuMind
-# Rename the .env.example file to .env
-mv .env.example .env
 # Run the server
 make app_server
+# Run the tauri client in a new terminal
+make tauri_client
-# Run the client on another terminal
+# Run the app client in another new terminal
 make app_client
 ```
 ---